georchestra/mapstore2-cadastrapp/README.md

 ## How to develop Cadastrapp Extension

-The project here is a mock of GeOrchestra, that tries to reuse most of georchestra as a sub-project to support the development of the `Cadastrapp` plugin.
+The project here is a mock of geOrchestra, that tries to reuse most of geOrchestra as a sub-project to support the development of the `Cadastrapp` plugin.

 ### Javascript code